Call for original compositions 2023

 Usual Instrumentation of The Grainger Wind Symphony in Score Order

-Two Flute parts (two firsts, three seconds)
+Two Flute parts (two players playing first, three seconds)

 Two Oboe parts (one or two players; one maybe doubling Cor Anglais depending on player availability)